-There’s no shortage of exciting events to help you stay cool in DC this summer, including the Capital Fringe Festival, Home Rule Music Festival, Broccoli City Festival and the Mubadala Citi Open.
+There’s no shortage of exciting events to help you stay cool in DC this summer, including the Home Rule Music Festival and the Mubadala Citi Open.

 Whether you’re in town for a concert, game or festival, DC boasts an abundance of special discounts and packages all summer long, from luxurious experiences to budget-friendly options.